mitwelten/mitwelten-fs22-imvs30/README.md

 # Mitwelten FS22 IMVS30

-mjpg-multiplexer is a command line tool that takes one or more MJPEG streams as input and returns an MJPEG stream as output, which combines the input streams.
+mjpeg-multiplexer is a command line tool which combines one or more MJPEG streams as input into an output steam.

 ## Prerequisites